pingcap/tispark/docs/userguide.md

 ### Deploy TiSpark without the Spark cluster

-If you do not have a Spark cluster, we recommend using the standalone model.
+If you do not have a Spark cluster, we recommend using the standalone mode.
 To use the Spark Standalone model, you can simply place a compiled version of Spark on each node of the cluster.
 If you encounter problems, please to refer to its official website* (https://spark.apache.org/docs/latest/spark-standalone.html)*.
 And you are welcome to [file an issue](https://github.com/pingcap/tispark/issues/new) on our GitHub.

 #### Download and install